-All of our galleries are open as usual for you to explore.
-Whilst our one-way flow system provides plenty of opportunities to enjoy our exhibitions at your leisure, we have also put a quick access route in place for those who prefer to go straight to the art galleries.
-With exhibitions of works by Ursula Burke and Elizabeth Frink, we understand the eagerness!
+Whilst our recommended route provides plenty of opportunities to enjoy our exhibitions at your leisure, we have also put a quick access route in place for those who prefer to go straight to the art galleries.
 Ask one of our Welcome Team for more details when you arrive.

 Art (Blue route)

 A fabulous fashion exhibition of some of the most beautiful outfits from our permanent collection, including two incredibly significant recent donations on display for the first time: a silk satin wedding dress dating from 1896 and a magnificent and historically important court dress with train from dating from 1911.
 All of the fashion in this exhibition is from the 1870s to the 1910s, a relatively peaceful period in Western Europe often known as La Belle Époque - “the beautiful era.”

 Blue Sky Thinking: New Art, New Themes, New Acquisitions

 Blue Sky Thinking by Patrick Goddard is a new acquisition to Ulster Museum's collection.
 This work addresses themes of migration, identity and climate emergency.
 Goddard’s choice of the non-indigenous parakeets deliberately taps into the current discourse around human migration and border control, and also to the ecological concerns of the artist.
 Blue Sky Thinking is on display in this exhibition with work from the Ulster Museum’s internationally important sculpture collection including Birdman by Elisabeth Frink, HOME by Willie Doherty and Silent Echoes, a sound sculpture by Bill Fontana.